mukesh-kk/website/gitpod/docs/integrations/aws.md

 # Setting up OIDC Authentication with AWS

+> ℹ️ This document describes the setup for AWS with OIDC.
+[Learn more](/docs/configure/workspaces/oidc) about OpenID Connect in Gitpod.

 To use an <abbr title="Identity Provider">IdP</abbr>, you create an IAM identity provider entity to establish a trust relationship between your AWS account and the IdP.
 Using OIDC authentication with AWS gives you fine-grained control of which Gitpod workspaces can access what resources inside of your cloud account.

 ## Step 1: Create an "AWS Identity Provider" resource